treeverse/lakeFS/docs/reference/commands.md

 **note:** This command is a lakeFS plumbing command.
 Don't use it unless you're really sure you know what you're doing.
 {: .note .note-warning }

-stages a reference to an existing object, to be managed in lakeFS
+Stage a reference to an existing object, to be managed in lakeFS

 ```
 lakectl fs stage <path uri> [flags]